simonspa/corryvreckan/src/modules/Prealignment/README.md

 * `max_correlation_rms`: The maximum RMS of the 1D correlation histograms allowed for the shifts to be applied.
 This factor should be tuned for each run, and is combat the effect of flat distributions.
 Default value is `6mm`.
 * `time_cut_rel`: Number of standard deviations the `time_resolution` of the detector plane will be multiplied by.
 This value is then used as the maximum time difference between a cluster on the current detector and a cluster on the reference plane to be considered in the prealignment.
 Absolute and relative time cuts are mutually exclusive.
 Defaults to `3.0`.
 * `time_cut_abs`: Specifies an absolute value for the maximum time difference between a cluster on the current detector and a cluster on the reference plane to be considered in the prealignment.
 Absolute and relative time cuts are mutually exclusive.
 No default value.
-* `prealign_method`: Specifies which method should be used to compute the translational shifts.
+* `method`: Specifies which method should be used to compute the translational shifts.
 With the option `mean` the mean of the 1D correlation histogram is used.
 The option `maximum` uses the maximum value of the histogram and with `gauss_fit` a Gaussian is fitted in the range `fit_low` to `fit_high` and its mean is used for the translational shift.
 Default is to `mean`.
 The default of the fitting range is `fit_low` = -2mm and `fit_high` = 2mm.

 ### Plots Created